Chart Color Schemes

 Residential development activity is lower than average in Nhulunbuy according to AreaSearch's national comparison of local real estate markets

-Nhulunbuy has seen limited development activity with an average of 2 approvals per year over the past five years (14 approvals).
-This is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
-It's important to note that due to the small number of approvals, individual projects can significantly impact annual growth figures.
+Nhulunbuy has seen limited development activity with an average of two approvals per year over five years (14 approvals).
+This is typical in rural areas due to modest housing needs and infrastructure constraints.
+The small number of approvals can significantly impact annual growth statistics.

-Compared to the rest of the Northern Territory and national averages, Nhulunbuy has much lower development activity.
-Recent construction comprises 67% standalone homes and 33% townhouses or apartments, indicating a shift towards medium-density options.
-This is a change from the current housing mix, which is predominantly houses (86%).
-Population forecasts suggest Nhulunbuy will gain 548 residents by 2041.
+Compared to the Rest of NT and national averages, Nhulunbuy has much lower development activity.
+Recent construction comprises 67.0% standalone homes and 33.0% townhouses or apartments, indicating a shift towards medium-density options.
+This change from the current housing mix (86.0% houses) reflects reduced development sites and evolving lifestyle demands.
+According to AreaSearch's latest quarterly estimate, Nhulunbuy's population is forecasted to increase by 546 residents by 2041.

-At current development rates, housing supply may struggle to keep pace with population growth, potentially leading to increased buyer competition and price increases.
+At current development rates, housing supply may struggle to keep up with population growth, potentially leading to increased buyer competition and price increases.

 Frequently Asked Questions - Development